vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success and Achievement

-> 1. "The greatest weapon in any battle is patience." - Anonymous
 > 1. "Do your thing and don't care if they like it." - Tina Fey

 ## Motivation and Inspiration